Clifton, Texas: Culture

 In May 1997, the Texas Legislature officially designated Clifton as the Norwegian Capital of Texas.
-Clifton and the surrounding area was settled by Norwegian immigrants in the mid-19th century.
-The nearby community of Norse is the final resting place of Cleng Peerson, commonly recognized as the "Father of Norwegian Immigration to America."
+Clifton and the surrounding area were settled by Norwegian immigrants in the mid-19th century.
+The nearby community of Norse is the final resting place of Cleng Peerson, commonly recognized as the "Father of Norwegian immigration to America."
 The founder of Norse was Ole Canuteson (Ole Knudsen) from the Stavanger region of Norway.

-Visitors to Clifton may explore the vast collection of pioneer Norwegian articles at the Bosque Memorial Museum, or take the Cleng Peerson Memorial Highway west to the Norse Historic District.
-Sites along the route include many 19th century homes and churches.
+Visitors to Clifton may explore the vast collection of pioneer Norwegian articles at the Bosque Memorial Museum or take the Cleng Peerson Memorial Highway west to the Norse Historic District.
+Sites along the route include many 19th-century homes and churches.
 Among them is Our Savior's Lutheran Church, which was established in 1869.
 The church is the annual site of the Norse Smorgasbord, a feast of traditional foods introduced to the area by Norwegian settlers.
-Further down the road a Lutefisk dinner is held annually in Cranfills Gap, near the site of the historic St. Olaf Kirke, often called the Old Rock Church.
+Further down the road, a lutefisk dinner is held annually in Cranfills Gap, near the site of the historic St. Olaf Kirke, often called the Old Rock Church.

 Clifton celebrates its Norwegian heritage each year with the Norwegian Country Christmas Tour, held the first Saturday of December.
 The daylong event features demonstrations of Norwegian crafts, tours of homes and buildings harkening back to the days of the early settlers, and many other related activities.
 The 1999 tour was a featured Road Trip appearing in the November 1999 issue of Texas Highways.

 The City of Clifton was officially designated a Cultural District by the Texas Commission on the Arts and the State of Texas on Saturday, October 22, 2011.
 Clifton is home to the Bosque Arts Center.
-Housed in a restored three-story building that was the former Main Hall of Clifton College, the organization offers a local outlet for visual and performing arts unique for a city of Clifton's size.
-Among its many offerings are a performing theater, classes in a variety of subjects, an annual photography show and a nationally recognized art show, the Conservatory Art Classic.
+Housed in a restored, three-story building that was the former Main Hall of Clifton College, the organization offers a local outlet for visual and performing arts unique for a city of Clifton's size.
+Among its many offerings are a performing theater, classes in a variety of subjects, an annual photography show, and a nationally recognized art show, the Conservatory Art Classic.
 Clifton has twice been designated as one of the top 100 small art communities in the nation.
 It is home to nationally recognized artists, including several members of the prestigious Cowboy Artists of America.
 Artist Merritt Mauzey received the first Guggenheim Foundation fellowship in fine arts ever awarded to a Texan in 1946.
 His works are sold locally at the Bosque County Emporium.